 Range of practice: the four Osteopathic Practice Standards themes and breadth of practice.
 You should do CPD activities in all four themes of the Osteopathic Practice Standards: A. Communication and patient partnership B. Knowledge, skills and performance C. Safety and quality in practice D. Professionalism Your CPD should also cover the breadth of your professional practice, which may include the clinical, education, research or management aspects of your roles.

 Objective activity Your CPD needs to include at least one objective activity that informs your practice and your CPD.
 An objective activity is where you seek external objective feedback about your practice and then analyse and reflect on this to show how it has informed your practice or CPD.
 This activity might include: case-based discussion, patient feedback, peer observation, clinical audit or a peer observation.
-See page 34 for further information.
-This workbook gives guidance on carrying out patient feedback.

 Communication and consent You need to do at least one CPD activity in the area of communication and consent.
 This should include reviewing the relevant guidance in the Osteopathic Practice Standards and showing how this has informed your learning and how it has been applied in practice.
 Doing an activity in the area of communication and consent will help you to demonstrate how your CPD benefits patients.
 Carrying out patient feedback can cover communication and consent because reflecting on how you communicate with patients in response to their feedback is a core part of the patient feedback analysis and process.